bitovi/router-4-web-component/package/README.md

 Child elements will be added to the DOM when its `path` matches the browser location and the route becomes active; child elements will be removed when it is deactivated.

 If the route has a `src` attribute the source file will be dynamically imported (and cached) when the route is activated then the children will be added to the DOM; otherwise children are immediately attached to the DOM.
+A common use case is a web component as the route's child and the `src` is the URL of a JavaScript file that creates the web component's class and defines the web component in `customElements`.

 ##### Attributes

 - `path` - The path pushed to browser history.
-- `src` - A path to a source code file.
+- `src` - Optional URL to a resource, commonly another ES module.
 Will be imported dynamically (and cached) the first time the route is activated.

 ##### Descendants